 Can a University make payments on behalf of their student?

 Yes.
-Please contact the Center for International Education if the University would like to make payment.
+Please contact us if the University would like to make payment.
 Payment by credit card or bank wire transfer will also be accepted.

 Can I receive a refund if I withdraw during the semester?